drawshield/Drawshield-Code/README.md

 ![Azure a bend or](/examples/azure-a-bend-or.png)

-Blazonry however has much greater expressive power and literally billions of different images can be created.
+Blazonry, however, has much greater expressive power and literally billions of different images can be created.
 There are over 12,000 example images, each complete with the blazon on the [DrawShield Gallery Page](https://drawshield.net/gallery/index.html):

 ![DrawShield Gallery](/examples/gallery.png)